Become a foster parent

-If you’re ready to move to the next step, we’ll arrange for someone from your local ISP fostering team to visit you at home – virtual home visits via video call can also be arranged if you’d prefer.
+When you're ready, we’ll arrange for someone from your local ISP fostering team to visit you at home – virtual home visits via video call can also be arranged if you prefer.

-If you’re suitable to foster and are ready to progress, the next step is to apply to foster using our online application form.
-We can also arrange for a paper version to be sent to you if you’d prefer.
+If you’re suitable to foster and are ready to progress, the next step is to apply to foster using our fostering application form.

 Step 3 - Fostering assessment

-Once your application has been accepted, you’ll be assigned an assessing social worker who will carry out your fostering assessment – also known as a ‘Form F assessment’.
-This involves a series of visits – usually around 8-10 – to explore various aspects of your life, including your home, childhood, birth children, current and previous relationships, physical and mental health, and more.
+Once your application has been accepted, you’ll be assigned an assessing social worker who will carry out your fostering assessment.
+This involves a series of visits to explore various aspects of your life, including your home, childhood, birth children, current and previous relationships, physical and mental health, and more.